 Communion (also called the Lord’s Supper) is one of two ordinances of the church, instructed by Jesus (the other ordinance is baptism).

 TCC shares communion on the last Sunday of each month.
-At TCC, prepackaged elements (a small wafer and container of grape juice) are distributed by TCC pastors and deacons at the conclusion of the worship service.
-The ordinance, led by a TCC pastor, involves Scripture reading, prayer, and instructions about when to eat and drink the elements.
+At TCC, the communion elements (a small piece of unleavened bread and small cup of grape juice) are distributed at the conclusion of the worship service.
+The ordinance, led by a TCC pastor, involves Bible reading, prayer, and instructions about when to eat and drink the elements.

 Those elements (the bread and the juice) are a tangible representation – they are symbols – of the body and the blood of Jesus, God the Son, who died on a cross in the place of sinners to save us from sin and death and was resurrected to give us new and eternal life.

 Communion is intended to remind us of the death of Jesus and of how Jesus unites us to each other in the church.